dpt/zerotape/README.md

 By default zerotape provides support for a basic set of integer types, but this can be supplemented with custom functions to handle more complex cases.

 The zerotape format is flexible.
-It’s a small language which supports a number of basic language features, including assignments, structures and basic expressions.
+It’s a rudimentary language which supports a number of basic language features, including assignments, structures and basic expressions.
 It’s parsed using a language grammar which is fed through the [Lemon](https://www.sqlite.org/lemon.html) parser generator.

 Currently the language has some limitations:
 - It’s entirely integer focused (there are no string or floating point types supported)